jtbergman/Auto2FA/README.md

 # 🔐 Auto2FA
 Automatically copy SMS 2FA codes for use in Chrome, Firefox, desktop apps, etc. [How it works](https://github.com/jtbergman/Auto2FA/blob/main/DEVELOPERS.md).

+## 🚀 Installation
+1. Go to the [current release](https://github.com/jtbergman/Auto2FA/releases/tag/v1.0) and download the `Auto2FA.zip` file
+2. Unzip the downloaded file and move `Auto2FA` to your Applications folder

 ## 📸 In Action
 | Notifications | Permissions |
 | --- | --- |